nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 Additionally, providers **MUST** return all other referral classification detail.
 Providers **MAY** populate additional detail to the <code>serviceRequested</code>, <code>specialty</code>. <code>reasonCode</code> (in addition to the main referral code), <code>supportingInfo</code> and/or <code>note</code> element(s) as appropriate to the nature of its data.

-Consumer systems should be aware that, as a consequence of not constraining the allowable codes, some provider response may include amongst their coded entries for referrals some codes which reference the reason for referral or do not relate to a transfer of care such as
+Consumer systems should be aware that, as a consequence of not constraining the allowable codes, some provider responses may include amongst their coded entries for referrals some codes which may be a reason for referral or do not relate to a transfer of care such as
-* Refer for MRI
+* Abdominal pain
+* Chest pain
 * Full blood count (FBC)
 * Thyroid Function Test
-* Abdominal pain

 ## Referrals via the NHS e-Referral Service